Iron Creek Falls

 The tallest mountain in the Pacific Northwest is surrounded by waterfalls created by the wet weather patterns generated by the peak and the snowmelt from its various glaciers and snowfields.
 Many photogenic waterfalls are actually quite close to the mountain itself and can be observed from a few of the roads that traverse the National Park: Paradise Road, Stevens Canyon Road, Highway 123, etc.

 Stevens Canyon Road and its connection to Paradise Valley Road is a great place to start if looking for roadside waterfalls.
 From the park entrance near Longmire, traveling east, tourists can begin at Christine Falls, perhaps one of the most scenic in the park, as it is framed by the arch of the road above.
-The road then crosses the giant Narada Falls; the small but gorgeous Sunbeam Falls; the section of the Wonderland Trail that leads down to Martha Falls; and Silver Falls, one of my favorite in the park.
+The road then crosses the giant Narada Falls; the small but gorgeous Sunbeam Falls; the section of the Wonderland Trail that leads down to Martha Falls; and Silver Falls, one of my favorites in the park.

 Christine Falls